solidi/hl-mods/workspace/redist/readme.txt

 Features:

-- Supports Windows, Linux, and macOS
+- Supports Steam on Windows, Linux, and macOS
+    - Supports Xash3d (see installation for details)
 - Original Weapons are back (and more)!
     - Vest Device
     - Silenced Handgun